bredmor/phreloader/README.md

 ## Installation

 ### From Source:
  Clone the repository from GitHub or unzip into your vendor directory.
-CommentAnalyzer is packaged for [PSR-4](https://www.php-fig.org/psr/psr-4/) autoloading.
+Phreloader is packaged for [PSR-4](https://www.php-fig.org/psr/psr-4/) autoloading.

 ### From Composer:
  `composer require bredmor/phreloader`